eclipse/kapua/docs/kuraKapuaDocs.md

 ### Adding Account and User

 Now you can login to Kapua, but we still need to create an Account and a User.
 This section has four steps.
-The first one is creating a child account.
+First one is creating a child account.

 While logged in as kapua-sys click **Child Accounts** and **Add** a user named User123.